 How smart to have the builder add window boxes when the house was being built!

-A few more to show you!
+I have a few more to show you!
 I just love looking through my flower pictures in the winter.
 It helps cheer me up then.
-This is a simple petunia arrangement but the trellis adds some height and visual interest.
-I'm planning on doing something similar but am thinking about having a climbing plant in the middle.
-This type of trellis is not expensive, especially for how much visual interest they give!
+This is a simple petunia arrangement, but the trellis adds some height and visual interest.
+I'm planning on doing something similar, but I am thinking about having a climbing plant in the middle.
+This type of trellis is not expensive, especially for how much visual interest it gives!

 This is so pretty because of its simplicity.
 Plus, I like the little ceramic frog :)!

-Are you looking for some tips and hints on putting together beautiful flower planters?
-As I was taking pictures, I was chatting with these green-thumbed people.
+Are you looking for tips and hints on putting together beautiful flower planters?
+As I was taking pictures, I chatted with these green-thumbed people.
 Are you surprised I was chatting?
 Well, you shouldn't be : ).

 Seasonal front door planters.

-Planting containers can be at your front door to increase curb appeal and welcome guests every season.
-Below are summer, fall, and winter (Christmas planters).
+Planting containers can be placed at your front door to increase curb appeal and welcome guests every season.
+Below are summer, fall, and winter (Christmas planters) planters.
 They add a little interest and color to your front porch area.

 Let me show you my fall container garden from last year.
 I painted this container, and if you want to see how to make your own black and white planters, click on the colored link.
 It was fun to do, and it has held up great!
 I love it when the grasses start drying in the fall (the thriller grass is purple fountain grass).
 And who doesn't love adding pumpkins, gourds, and mums to fall containers?